rajeshlr9/test6660/Functionality Specific doc/Readme file for Project Manh-Test-Specific-Functionalities-ScrumTeam.md

 7. Enable_screenshot - Allows you to get the flow level screenshots in the form of a word document attached with the mail.

-8. View_Report_on_Static_Server - Helps us view the report by logging into a remote server. this is only accessible from OCI windows system as this is built in OCI platform.